kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 `availableDevices` per pool shape because doing so would silently change its meaning for existing 1.36 consumers.

-Both new sub-objects are omitted when empty so plain pools stay compact. `counterSets[]` carries `+k8s:maxItems=32` (provisional — revisit at Beta; pools larger than this produce a per-pool `validationError` rather than silent truncation) and `shareableSummary.capacity[]` carries `+k8s:maxItems=32` to match the per-device combined `Attributes + Capacity` cap.
+All three sub-objects are omitted when empty so plain pools stay compact. `partitionSummary[]` and the fallback `counterSets[]` both carry `+k8s:maxItems=32` (provisional — revisit at Beta; pools larger than this produce a per-pool `validationError` rather than silent truncation). `shareableSummary.capacity[]` carries `+k8s:maxItems=32` to match the per-device combined `Attributes + Capacity` cap.
+`partitionSummary[]` and `counterSets[]` are mutually exclusive per pool — the controller emits one or the other, never both.

 ##### Devices That Are Both Partitionable and Consumable

-Alpha 1.37 computes `counterSets[]` and `shareableSummary` **independently** per pool; it does not cross-account between them.
 When a single physical device is both partitionable and consumable — its partitions draw from a shared `CounterSet` *and* individual partitions allow multiple allocations — consuming capacity on one partition can make sibling partitions unallocatable through the shared counter, even though those siblings still appear as unconsumed devices.

+The typed `partitionSummary[]` view addresses this directly: because `allocatable[T] = min(freshDevices[T], min over c of floor(counterAvailable[c] / cost[T][c]))`
+reads the *current* `counterAvailable` after each in-use device's static `ConsumesCounters` has been subtracted, sibling partitions blocked by a shared counter are already netted out.
 Concretely: a device offered as one full partition (80Gi) or two half partitions (40Gi each), all backed by one 80Gi `CounterSet`.
-Allocate 60Gi against the full partition and the two half partitions can no longer be satisfied — only 20Gi remains on the counter — yet a naive per-device capacity sum would still advertise the halves' 80Gi as available.
-Alpha 1.37 does **not** subtract those counter-blocked siblings from `availableDevices` or from `shareableSummary.capacity[].available`.
-For such a pool, `counterSets[].counters[].available` (20Gi here) is the authoritative remaining-allocatability bound; `shareableSummary` reports raw device-capacity aggregates that do not net out counter constraints.

-Folding the two constraints into a single availability number is intentionally out of scope for Alpha 1.37: it requires deciding which bound wins when both a shared counter and a per-device capacity limit apply, which is exactly the kind of semantics a soak cycle should inform before it is committed to the API.
-Until then the rule for operators is explicit — on a partitionable pool, treat `counterSets[]` as the binding signal.
+Allocate the full partition and the counter is fully consumed (80Gi cost, one in-use device).
+The controller reports `partitionSummary[full].allocatable = 0` (no counter headroom) and `partitionSummary[half].allocatable = 0` (no counter headroom) — exactly the bound operators need.

+Two residual cases worth calling out:

+- **Pools using the `counterSets[]` fallback (no `PartitionTypeAttribute` declared).** `availableDevices` is not netted out against shared counters and `shareableSummary` reports raw device-capacity aggregates that do not subtract counter-blocked siblings; operators must read `counterSets[].counters[].available` for the authoritative bound.
+  This is the same caveat as the original sunya-ch example.
+- **Capacity headroom on shareable in-use partitions (`allowMultipleAllocations=true`).** The scheduler debits `ConsumesCounters` exactly once per device — subsequent claims against the same shareable device do not consume more counter capacity — and `partitionSummary[T].allocatable` follows the same rule (it counts only how many additional *fresh* devices of type T can be allocated).
+What it does **not** capture is how much per-claim capacity is still available on devices that are already in use.
+For that, operators on hybrid pools must read `shareableSummary.capacity[]`, which reports the remaining free capacity per key across all shareable devices in the pool.

+The 1.37 contract is: when a typed view is emitted, `allocatable` is the precise bound on fresh-device allocations; `shareableSummary` is the precise bound on remaining capacity on already-shared devices.
+When only the fallback view is emitted, `counterSets[].counters[].available` is the authoritative counter signal.
+Either way the operator has a precise signal — they do not have to reconstruct it from `availableDevices`.

 #### TTL-Based Cleanup